Today is a good day to discover more about the health benefits of nutmeg.

 14. May Enhance Brain Health

-The study was conducted on rats to show the effects of neuroprotective properties of nutmeg oil.
+The study was conducted on rats to show the effects of the neuroprotective properties of nutmeg oil.

 15. Nutmeg Improves Dental Health